Your Research Hub

 Special Collections: See the collections of notable people and organizations

 The Altadena Historical Society maintains special collections of major individuals and organizations.
 This includes the photographs of L.T.
-Gotchy, Kellogg/Scripps family correspondence, legal papers about the La Viña housing development, and Theatre Americana.
+Gotchy, Kellogg/Scripps family correspondence, photos and documents pertaining to Mount Lowe Railway, and Theatre Americana.
 Learn more.